Eric W. Weisstein

-Eric Wolfgang Weisstein (born March 18, 1969) is an American mathematician and encyclopedist who created and maintains the encyclopedias MathWorld and ScienceWorld.
+Eric Wolfgang Weisstein (born March 18, 1969) is an American scientist, mathematician, and encyclopedist who created and maintains the encyclopedias MathWorld and ScienceWorld.
 In addition, he is the author of the CRC Concise Encyclopedia of Mathematics.
 He works for Wolfram Research.

 Education

 Weisstein holds a Ph.D. in planetary astronomy, which he obtained from the California Institute of Technology's Division of Geological and Planetary Sciences in 1996 as well as an M.S. in planetary astronomy in 1993 also from Caltech.
 Weisstein graduated cum laude from Cornell University with a B.A. in physics and a minor in astronomy in 1990.
 During his summers away from Cornell, Weisstein participated in research at the Arecibo Observatory, a radio telescope facility in Puerto Rico operated by Cornell.
-As a graduate student, Weisstein also participated in research at Goddard Space Flight Center in Greenbelt, MD.
+As a graduate student, Weisstein also participated in research at Goddard Space Flight Center in Greenbelt, Maryland.
 During his time at Goddard, Weisstein participated in the development of hurricane visualization software.
-In 1996 Weisstein published his doctoral thesis titled Millimeter/Submillimeter Fourier Transform Spectroscopy of Jovian Planet Atmospheres, which was completed under faculty advisor Dewey Muhleman and in association with Eugene Serabyn, who is now a member of the Caltech Jet Propulsion Laboratory.
+In 1996 Weisstein published his doctoral thesis titled Millimeter/Submillimeter Fourier Transform Spectroscopy of Jovian Planet Atmospheres, which was completed under faculty advisor Dewey Muhleman and in association with Eugene Serabyn, who later became a member of the Caltech Jet Propulsion Laboratory.

 Career

 Academic research

 Upon completion of his doctorate, Weisstein became a research scientist at Caltech in January 1996 and continued work in the field of submillimeter spectroscopy.
 He collaborated with Eugene Serabyn and published several papers.
-Six months later, he moved to the University of Virginia's Department of Astronomy in Charlottesville, VA where he remained for three years to continue his research.
+Six months later, he moved to the University of Virginia's Department of Astronomy in Charlottesville where he remained for three years to continue his research.